JEstebanDev/DragonBallApp/README.md

 ---

-## 🔗 Lambda code
+## 🖥️ Lambda Code

-The `lambda_nodejs.js` file contains the code to be executed in AWS Lambda.
+The `lambda_nodejs.js` file includes the necessary code to be deployed and executed within AWS Lambda.